nicoguaro/nicoguaro.github.io/posts/numerical-26.rst

     F_{nm} = \left[\frac{\theta}{2\pi}\right]^{\theta_B}_{\theta_A}

-for points :math:`n` and $m$ in different elements, and the subindices :math:`A,B` refer to the endpoints of the evaluation element.
+for points :math:`n` and :math:`m` in different elements, and the subindices :math:`A,B` refer to the endpoints of the evaluation element.
 For diagonal terms the integrals evaluate to